ApexSQL Search for MySQL

 To initiate feature, in Server Explorer pane of Visual Studio, select a database for which object is wanted to be searched, right-click on it, and from the context menu, choose the Object search command:

-Another way to launch the MySQL Object search feature is from ApexSQL Search for MySQL main menu in Visual Studio as shown below:
+Another way to launch the MySQL and MariaDB Object search feature is from ApexSQL Search for MySQL main menu in Visual Studio as shown below:

 The search can also be initiated from the ApexSQL Search for MySQL toolbar by clicking on Object search: